yu-niverse/remote-assignments/README.md

     | Promise       | - Chain async operations in a more readable way <br/> - Built-in error handling with catch           | - The implementing details are more complex                                        |
     | Async & Await | - More readable and concise compared to the other two <br/> - Built-in error handling with try-catch | - Only supported in modern environments                                            |

-5. Observations : After comparing the three methods, I found out that there is a tradeoff between simplicity and readability.
-In other words, the callback method is more easy to understand and execute but tends to be hard to read when the program gets more complicated.
-On the contrary, promise and async & await method are more compex and harder to understand, while providing better readibility.
+5. Observations : After comparing the three methods, I found out that there is a tradeoff between conceptsimplicity and readability.
+In other words, the callback method is more easy to understand and execute but tends to be harder to read when the program gets more complicated.
+On the contrary, promise and async & await methods' concept are more compex and harder to understand, while providing better code readibility.

 ## Environment Requirements
 Below is the environment I'm using :